onep1xel/TheAccessAgency/content/work/ability-fest.md

 - block: cta
   background:  "#253148"
   color: light # light dark muted
-  heading: Access at events is crucial and promoting accessibility is good marketing
+  heading: Access at events is crucial - and promoting accessibility is good marketing
-  text: Let's talk about how we can help
+  text: Find out how we can help
   button:
     style: mint # whale mint sand
     text: Get in touch